-Press the w button to display the view through the lens in the monitor.
-Rotate the live view selector to to take photographs or to to record movies.
+Press the \square button to display the view through the lens in the monitor.
+Rotate the live view selector to \square to take photographs or to racent and racent and a to record movies.

-■ Live View Photography
+II Live View Photography

 The following indicators appear in the monitor at default settings.
-For a full list of the indicators that may be displayed, see "Camera Displays" ( $\square$ 167) in "Technical Notes".
+For a full list of the indicators that may be displayed, see "Camera Displays" (\square 167) in "Technical Notes".